Greene's College Oxford

-Greene's College Oxford (informally referred to as Greene's) is an independent (i.e. private) sixth form tutorial college (an educational institution which combines characteristics of a tuition centre and a college) in Oxford, England.
-The college specialises in providing bespoke one-to-one tuition for students of any age, though particularly 16-18-year-olds.
-Greene's is situated near Pembroke College and Christ Church - two constituent colleges of the University of Oxford.
+Greene's College Oxford (formerly Greene's Tutorial College, informally Greene's) is an independent (i.e. private) co-educational sixth form tutorial college (an educational institution which combines characteristics of a tuition centre and a college) in Oxford, England, UK.
+The college specialises in providing individualised tuition based on the Oxbridge tutorial system for students of any age, though mainly 16-18-year-olds.

 History

 The history of Greene’s College Oxford goes back to 1967 when Oxford classics graduate Edward Greene founded a small tutorial college known as Edward Greene’s Tutorial Establishment in the 17th century buildings of 45 Pembroke Street in Oxford.
 Greene's is the oldest tutorial college operating in Oxford.

 Traditionally an Oxbridge preparatory crammer which provided private tutoring exclusively for Oxford and Cambridge entrance, Greene's today prepares students for admission to universities worldwide.
 After the retirement of Edward Greene, the college was taken over by Christopher Upton, Matthew Uffindell and Alex Gray, three Oxford-educated tutors.

 The college has educated a number of high-profile students, which also includes the math child prodigy March Tian Boedihardjo.
 March was taught by about seven tutors during his two years of study and passed his school-leaving exams at the age of nine years.
 Thereafter, he entered a university in Hong Kong.

 Though the college used to teach children and adults of all ages, it now mainly educates students aged 16 and over.